Ediblelnk/Terminal_Chess/README.md

 To run through cargo, navigate to the `terminal-chess/terminal-chess` directory.
 Then type `cargo run`.

-### Linux

-To run on Linux, navigate to the `terminal-chess/linux` directory.
-Then run the executable by entering `./terminal-chess` .

 ### Windows

 To run on Windows, navigate to the `terminal-chess/windows` directory.
 Then run the executable by entering `terminal-chess.exe`.